Victor Oh: Early life

-Oh has been recognized for his contributions to Ontario and Canada.
-He was awarded the Robert Boyne Memorial Award by the Peel Regional Police Services Board in 2007 and the Citation for Citizenship (now known as Canada's Citizenship Awards) by the Government of Canada in 2008 in recognition of his outstanding role in promoting the value of citizenship and helping newcomers to integrate into Canadian society.
-In 2010, Oh became the first Chinese-Canadian in 26 years to receive a Tribute Dinner by the Community Living Foundation of Mississauga.
-In 2011, Canadian Immigrant magazine named him one of the Top 25 Canadian Immigrant Award Winners.
+Oh was born in Singapore.
+In 1978, he immigrated to Canada with his wife and children.

 Business career

 Oh was the founding chairman of the Canada-China Business Communication Council and the former President of Wyford Holdings, a property development and management business.
-He was also a president of the Mississauga Chinese Business Association and a former co-chair of the Confederation of Greater Toronto Chinese Business Association.

-Oh currently serves as a member of the Board of Governors of Sheridan College Institute of Technology and Advanced Learning.

 Senate of Canada

-Oh is currently a member of the Standing Senate Committees on Foreign Affairs and International Trade, Agriculture and Forestry and National Security and Defence.
-He is also a member of the Special Senate Committee on the Arctic.
+Oh was a member of the Standing Senate Committees on Foreign Affairs and International Trade, Agriculture and Forestry and National Security and Defence.
+He was also a member of the Special Senate Committee on the Arctic.

-Oh is the Vice-Chair of the Canada-China Legislative Association and of the Canada-Japan Inter-Parliamentary Group in addition to a member of the Canada-Europe Parliamentary Association, the Canadian Section of ParlAmericas and the Canada-United States Inter-Parliamentary Group.
+Oh was the vice-chair of the Canada-China Legislative Association and of the Canada-Japan Inter-Parliamentary Group in addition to a member of the Canada-Europe Parliamentary Association, the Canadian Section of ParlAmericas and the Canada-United States Inter-Parliamentary Group.
 He has also held executive positions in a number of parliamentary friendship groups including Canada-Bulgaria, Canada-Indonesia, Canada-Malaysia, Canada-Nordic-Baltic, Canada-Peru and Canada-Singapore.

 In 2016, Senator Oh was the head of the Canadian parliamentary delegation at the 24th Annual Meeting of the Asia-Pacific Parliamentary Forum (APPF) held in Vancouver, British Columbia.
 On this same year, he joined the Parliamentary Network on the World Bank & International Monetary Fund, which provides a platform for parliamentarians from over 140 countries to advocate for increased accountability and transparency in International Financial Institutions and multilateral development financing.

 Oh has also been involved in various initiatives to celebrate ethnic, religious, and cultural diversity in Canada.

 Hazel McCallion, the former mayor of Mississauga, inspired Oh to get involved in public life.
 He notes that "her lifelong involvement with charitable work and her deep commitment to the public good was, and continues to be, a true testament of good leadership."

+In June 2023, Oh advocated for the establishment of a foundation that would sue "messy reporters" and politicians who "try to smear" Chinese people.

+Oh retired as a senator on June 10, 2024, upon reaching the mandatory retirement age of 75.